shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 1. Even though this is a simple manifest it is not especially easy to type.
 We will copy it for this first example.
   `lab_copy 001-simple`

   > lab\_copy is a shell function that executes puppet apply with a tag limiting the execution to a subset of the resources defined in the manifest.
-The shell equalalent to this step is
+The shell equivalent to this step is
   >
   > `cp /root/HOL7712-Solaris-Puppet/manifests/001-simple/site.pp /etc/puppet/manifest/site.pp`